-- Baking powder & baking soda – These are leaveners that react differently to liquid and acid ingredients.
+- Baking powder & baking soda – These are the leaveners that react differently to liquid and acid ingredients.
 A mixture of the two helps this cake rise just right.

 - Salt – This complements the sweetness for a more balanced flavor.

 - Spices – Ground cinnamon, nutmeg, and pumpkin pie spice offer a warm, aromatic flavor.
 (Ps.
 Try my homemade Pumpkin Pie Spice recipe for your fall baking!)

 - Unsalted butter – Salt is added separately, so make sure your butter is unsalted.
 Also, let it warm to room temperature before adding it to the batter.

 - Sugar – A mix of granulated sugar and brown sugar tastes comforting without being too heavy.

 - Eggs – This dense cake calls for 5 eggs that bind everything together.